apache/hadoop/hadoop-tools/hadoop-archive-logs/src/site/markdown/HadoopArchiveLogs.md

     application, and with ``-memory`` megabytes of memory.
 Each container runs the ``hadoop archives`` command for a single application and replaces its aggregated log files with the resulting archive.

+The ``-noProxy`` option makes the tool process everything as the user who is currently running it, or the Yarn user if DefaultContainerExecutor is in use.
+When not specified, all processing will be done by the user who owns that application; if the user running this command is not allowed to impersonate that user, it will fail.
+This is useful if you want an admin user to handle all aggregation without enabling impersonation.
+With ``-noProxy`` the resulting HAR files will be owned by whoever ran the tool, instead of whoever originally owned the logs.

 The ``-verbose`` option makes the tool print more details about what it's doing.